JetBrains/kotlin-web-site/docs/topics/inline-functions.md

 {kotlin-runnable="true"}

 Such returns (located in a lambda, but exiting the enclosing function) are called *non-local* returns.
-This sort of construct in loops, which inline functions often enclose:
+This sort of construct usually occurs in loops, which inline functions often enclose:

 ```kotlin
 fun hasZeros(ints: List<Int>): Boolean {